If you're working on something real — let's talk.

 Web3.py has carved out a crucial niche: enabling researchers, data engineers, and backend developers to interact with smart contracts using Python.
 It plays a vital role in governance, analytics, automation, and monitoring.

-Why it matters in 2025:
+Why it matters:

 It's widely adopted by governance tooling teams and protocol analysts at Aave, Optimism, and Uniswap for tasks like treasury automation and proposal tracking.